astramieri/oracle-forms/docs/creating_a_module.md

-# Creating A Form Module
+# Creating a Forms Module

 There are several ways to create a new form module:
 - Use wizards